-If the Router actually does respond it means, that your local network seems to be just fine, but somehow the router is not routing any more.
+If the router actually does respond but you still cannot reach the internet, it means, that your local network seems to be just fine, but somehow the router is not routing any more.
 Very likely it is just the internet connection itself, that is down.
 You may have to open your router's configuration interface and try and reconnect to the internet.
-When the web interface does not come up, as it should, see next step.

 If the router is still not reachable, you may try restarting any switch, that is used in-between (they sometimes also hang).
 And if that also fails, you may try using another router (if you have a spare one).
 If someone messed up the settings, resetting it to factory settings and configure it anew might be necessary, too.
-If that does not help either (or you don't have a replacement at hand), contact your ISP.
+If that does not help either (or you don't have a replacement at hand), there is on quick test, to see, if at least your computer isn't the problem: Am I Listening to Myself?
+IP Stack Damaged.